Amazon and The Roots team up to make children's shows

 The Roots recorded the music for the upcoming show and, as musicians who fell in love with music at a young age, they hope to inspire the same in young kids.

 Amazon, no stranger to developing original content, recently launched its pilot season.
-There's no word on when to expect the new series from the Roots.
-The company did not respond to a request for comment.
+Details on when to expect the new series from The Roots have yet to be announced.